- Land use

 Why is public input needed?

 The Local Government Act requires municipalities to consult with the public, stakeholders, government agencies and First Nations when an OCP is developed or revised.
+The OCP should reflect the type of community we wish to be in the future.

 Municipalities must provide one or more opportunities for consultation with the community, organizations, and authorities that will be affected.
 This required consultation effort is in addition to the requirements for a formal public hearing, and many municipalities go beyond the minimum level of engagement when completing an OCP review because of its importance to citizens and stakeholders.